 As written in my previous blog, I'm trying to bring to life, stories of different types of Leaders based on Jungian psychology.
-As I have started in March with a story of the "D" and "I" leaders as it was personified through Iron Man and Spiderman characters in the Avengers franchise, I will continue it by writing about the next one: the "S" leaders, reflected in the character of the Black Widow, or Natasha Romanoff, former intelligence who then joined the Avengers and become the "heart and soul" of the group.
-For an ease to story-tell about this leadership style, let us call it the "Romanoff" Way.
+As I have started in March with a story of the "D" and "I" leaders as it was personified through Iron Man and Spiderman characters in the Avengers franchise, I will continue it by writing about the next one: the "S" leaders, reflected in the character of the Black Widow, or Natasha Romanoff, a former intelligence agent who then joined the Avengers and become the "heart and soul" of the group.
+As an easy way to story-tell about this leadership style, let us call it the "Romanoff" Way.

 Unleash your 1-on-1 superpower.

-It is often in a team, that team members feels that they are just cogwheels in a big machine.
-With their abundant capacity for empathy, combined with honest approach in building trust quickly, Romanoff leaders can amaze others with their engaging 1-on-1 sessions.
-Most of great coaches I happened to knew in person was apparently 'a Romanoff' hence no wonder they are so natural in listening and help others to thrive over 1-on-1 session.
-Here is a story of such actions: I was once partnered a new VP who was a Romanoff.
-He is appointed for a newly created role, where the team was young and energetic, but has been very operational and focus on too many small-things that didn't make an impact as significant as expected by the business.
+It is often in a team, that team members feel that they are just cogwheels in a big machine.
+With their abundant capacity for empathy, combined with the honest approach in building trust quickly, Romanoff leaders can amaze others with their engaging 1-on-1 sessions.
+Most of the great coaches I happened to know in person was apparently 'a Romanoff' hence no wonder they are so natural in listening and helping others to thrive over 1-on-1 session.
+Here is a story of such actions: I was once partnered with a new VP who was a Romanoff.
+He is appointed for a newly created role, where the team was young and energetic, but has been very operational and focused on too many small things that didn't make an impact as significant as expected by the business.
 Using his 1-on-1 skills, he diligently met every first-line manager on the field, and quietly read existing business plans (which failed), work processes, and getting feedback from key stakeholders (also through 1-on-1 sessions) on what went well, and what needs improvement.
-In one month, he already amazed his team as he inspires loyalty already by holding a team engagement session where they spend hours to get to know each other as a person, beyond job description, over an intimate lifeline-sharing session.
-In second month, he already setting up team norms and new meeting cadences that help address underlying issues of having "One Voice" as a team whenever they face customers, and in the end of his 100 days, he launched a team's vision that summarized what his Managers has dreamed and conveyed during the early 1-on-1 sessions he had held, and caught the team surprised that thing they said, does matters (instead of being ignored).
-To cut the story short, in year 1, the team was already back to normal delivering their target, and the employee engagement score of the team was at all time high by the end of year 2.
+In one month, he already amazed his team as he inspires loyalty already by holding a team engagement session where they spend hours to get to know each other as a person, beyond the job description, over an intimate lifeline-sharing session.
+In the second month, he already set up team norms and new meeting cadences that help address underlying issues of having "One Voice" as a team whenever they face customers, and at the end of his 100 days, he launched a team's vision that summarized what his Managers have dreamed and conveyed during the early 1-on-1 sessions he had held, and caught the team surprised that thing they said, does matters (instead of being ignored).
+To cut the story short, in year 1, the team was already back to normal delivering their target, and the employee engagement score of the team was at an all-time high by the end of year 2.
 That is the magic of Romanoff leaders: these leaders inspire others.
-Romanoff's team members work for their leader because they choose to: out of trusts, inspiration, respect and admirations.
+Romanoff's team members work for their leader because they choose to: out of trust, inspiration, respect, and admiration.

 Purpose and Authenticity